afsalthaj/ScalaExercises/Some.md

 ## Data Transformation

 Effective data transformation is pivotal to delivering high quality data assets in Data products.
-The document covers some mandates that we need to follow while we do so.
-These mandates coule lie either in a technical landscape or exists as "data thing'.
-Hence these can be catagorised as more of data or more of technical.
+The document covers some design considerations, standards, mandates, Dos & Donts in any data transformation.
+These points would lie either in a technical landscape or in a data landscape.
+Although there is no clear distinction given as of now, we will slowly put this into practice.

 The document discusses the following points in detail: